 France - Day 4 : Nice and hot

-In the morning the sun was out.
-It was still cold and windy though.
+In the morning the sun was out, but it was still cold and windy.
 The first kilometers were all downhill.
-After 20 km over a large road we already arrived where we would have to arrive tonight in order to stay on schedule.
-We left the large road behind so we didn't had to cycle through Dijon.
+After 20 km over a large road we already arrived where we would have to be in order to stay on schedule.
+We left the large road behind so we didn't have to cycle through Dijon.
 The small villages we passed all didn't have stores.
-We had filled our water bottles in the morning but they didn't last long in the heat.
+We had filled all our water bottles in the morning but they didn't last long in the heat.
 Around noon we sat down in the shade to have our 1st lunch.
 It was at least 35 degrees.
-We applied an as thick as possible layer of sun screen.
+We applied an as thick as possible layer of sunscreen.

 This photo nicely shows how blue the sky was, we hadn't lost our charmes yet.

 A while later we became very thirsty.
 Bram started pumping water from a ditch, but I didn't think it looked clean.
 There were a lot of brambles along the road which I ate while Bram was busy.
 The ditch was a lot lower than the road so he needed to climb down and nearly fell.
 The water apparently tasted 'odd' , I think that was because of the cow farm 100 meters away..

 A lot further we found a soda machine.
 That felt really good after cycling 60 km with barely enough water.
 In the next town the stores were finally open.
 In France most stores are closed between noon and 2 o'clock.
 We bought a few baguettes, an enormous amount of water, and a bottle of oasis lemonade.
 Underneath a tree in the park we ate everything and rested a bit.

-Cycling went fast because we didn't had to look at the map anymore.
+Cycling went fast because we didn't have to look at the map anymore.
 The only problem was that Louhans, where the campsite would be, continuously seemed to be a bit further away than the signs indicated.
 We didn't arrive until it was getting dark.